-Mint — Apple Mint, Spearmint, Peppermint: All mints grow like weeds in Houston.
+Mint — Apple Mint, Spearmint, Peppermint: All mints grow like weeds in Zone 9.
 They like a lot of water and morning sun.
 Yet, they are fairly adaptable with both.
 Mint is best in a container as it can sometimes overtake other plants.
 It is hard to remove once it’s been planted.
 This is a really easy plant for beginners that makes a lovely garnish for desserts.
 Blend it into a frozen lemonade for a cool beverage this summer or add a touch to salad for a Mediterranean flair.

 Rosemary: It is actually in the mint family and great for the Houston & Austin climate.
 This hearty herb can live well planted in the ground or in a container.
 Rosemary needs to dry out completely between waterings and likes a lot of sun.
 Of course what you can do with rosemary is endless.
 When this plant is growing abundantly, you can dry out branches of the fresh herb to use later–like in the Winter.